instagram

 As with degrees, switching our unit-clock graph from hours to radians doesn’t change the curve of our graph at all.
 It just changes the tick marks on the x-axis.

-Note: The conventions for labeling a clock are different from the conventions for labelling circles with Radians or Degrees.
+Note: The conventions for labeling a clock are different from the conventions for labeling circles with Radians or Degrees.

 hours on a clock vs radians and degrees on a circle